cahexis/EmisSillyMod-1.21.1/README.md

-This was a project that was mostly a test to learn implementing item functionality with custom items.
+This was a project that was mostly a test to learn implementing item functionality with custom items AND custom mob effects!